 MGM National Harbor is the largest and most successful Maryland casino.
 Its excellent location on the harbor, just across the river from Alexandria, and a short drive from the nation’s capital certainly help.
-However, what keeps customers coming back to National Harbor is the largest selection of slots and table games in the state.
+However, what keeps customers coming back to National Harbor is the state’s largest selection of slots and table games.

 With a massive 125,000 square-foot gaming floor, MGM National Harbor has space for thousands of slot titles and an astonishing 200 table games.
 More than just casino gaming, the property offers a little something for everyone.
-Think of it less as a regional casino and more as a destination resort in the style of a Las Vegas property.
+Think of it less as a regional casino and more as a destination resort in a Las Vegas property style.
 There are several restaurants, high-end shopping, harbor access, and a hotel with a spa and other amenities.

-Let’s take a look at the Maryland mega-casino and what makes it such a great location for Maryland gamblers.
+Let’s look at the Maryland mega-casino and what makes it such an excellent location for Maryland gamblers.
 Additionally, we will discuss what role BetMGM will play at National Harbor when sports betting launches later next year.

 Address: 101 MGM National Ave, Forest Heights, MD 20745

 Opened in: 2016

 Poker room: Yes, 46 tables with a high limit area